 USE CAUTION ON DIRT ROADS

-Many dirt roads in the park experienced flooding this summer.
+Many dirt roads in the park experienced flooding last month.
 Road conditions are variable; most roads require four-wheel-drive and many require high clearance as well.
 Be aware that after rains, mud can be very sticky and can trap even four-wheel drive vehicles; do not drive into mud puddles!
 Check road conditions (last updated 2/10/17).

 Anza-Borrego Desert State Park is the largest state park in California.
 Five hundred miles of dirt roads, 12 wilderness areas and many miles of hiking trails provide visitors with an unparalleled opportunity to experience the wonders of the California Desert.
 The park is named for Spanish explorer Juan Bautista de Anza and the Spanish word borrego, or bighorn sheep.
 The park features washes, wildflowers, palm groves, cacti and sweeping vistas.
 Visitors may also have the chance to see roadrunners, golden eagles, kit foxes, mule deer and bighorn sheep as well as iguanas, chuckwallas and the red diamond rattlesnake.
 Listening devices for the hearing impaired are available in the visitor center.